Here’s your comprehensive guide on the 2025 IRA and Retirement Plan Contribution Limits: Insights & FAQs.

 401(k)s are popular among employers because contributions can be matched, and they are eligible for tax deductions at the end of each tax season.

-Investors who meet that age requirement are eligible to make an additional $7,500 contribution.
-Since the employer matches most 401(k) contributions, there are also total contribution increases that both an employee and employer can contribute to an account that rose from $66,000 to $69,000 with an additional $7,500 catch-up rate.
+Since the employer matches most 401(k) contributions, there are also total contribution increases that both an employee and employer can contribute to an account that rose from $70,000 with an additional $7,500 catch-up rate or $11,250 for individuals 60-63.

 SEP IRA Contribution Limits